 Here’s what the dough looks like, rolled out and ready to bake.
 They go into the oven flat as a pancake, but just wait until they are done baking…

-Here they are, hot out of the oven, and all gorgeous and puffed up… isn’t that amazing?
+Here is the pita bread, hot out of the oven.
+See how it is gorgeous and puffed up.
+Isn’t that amazing?

 They are actually very easy to make; there is something quite satisfying about seeing a flat little circle of dough puff up like the Stay Puft (yes, I did have to look up how to spell this!)
 Marshmallow Man in the movie Ghostbusters.

-Sure hope you will give these a try… I think you will enjoy making them… AND eating them!
+Sure hope you will give these a try.
+I think you will enjoy making them AND eating them!
 Have a great day, and come back soon!

 Interested In More Recipes?